 About Luc(as) de Groot

-Berlin-based Dutch type designer Luc(as) de Groot has worked with and for many well-known companies and publications.
-He has made custom fonts for prestigious newspapers such as Folha de S.Paulo, Le Monde, Metro and Der Spiegel in addition to creating corporate type for international companies including Sun Microsystems, Bell South, Heineken, Siemens and Miele.
-He designed two font families for Microsoft: the ‘monospaced’ font family Consolas, the new alternative to Courier; and Calibri, the new default typeface in MS Word.
+Berlin-based Dutch type designer Luc(as) de Groot is best-known for his superfamily Thesis: TheSans, TheSerif, TheMix, TheAntiqua, with monospaced and even Arabic variants.
+But his repertoire is much wider and his type became a subtle part of everyday life.
+Luc(as) has designed custom fonts for newspapers such as Folha de S.Paulo, Le Monde, Metro, taz.die tageszeitung, Freitag, Jungle World, Der Spiegel – in addition to creating corporate type for international companies including Sun Microsystems, Bell South, Heineken, Volkswagen and Miele.
+He developed two font families for Microsoft: the monospaced font family Consolas, as a successor for Courier, and Calibri, the new default typeface in MS Word.

-Its aim, in a few words: to make the world a better place by designing typefaces that look good and work well under any circumstances and in many languages.
 Graphic designers across the planet have discovered the special qualities of Luc(as)’ fonts.
 They are attracted by their functionality and friendly appearance and love the enormous range of possibilities that each family offers.
-Many also appreciate the idiosyncrasies – a quest for extremes that has resulted in some of the narrowest, thinnest, wittiest or boldest typefaces around.
+Many also appreciate the idiosyncrasies – a quest for extremes that lead Luc(as) to some of the narrowest, thinnest, wittiest and boldest typefaces around.

 Friedrich Forssman on Luc(as)

 “Astonishingly, there seems to be a rule that a really good type designer cannot be a really good typographer – and vice versa.
 Fortunately there are also exceptions to the rule.
 The Dutch designer Luc(as) de Groot is a case in point.
 One might assume that a designer who has produced a type family that has grown to contain over 300 fonts (and the Thesis project is still being expanded) must be a highly specialized type designer; a designer whose work can only be appreciated by a small circle of colleagues.